The Office of Procurement Services will be referred to as “procurement services” within the context of university procurement policies and procedures.

 Also see Requesting Products and Services, Solicitation of Bids, and Procurement Matrix sections for guidelines for identifying the proper order and payment procedure for goods and services.

 A purchase order, commonly referred to as an Ariba Direct Order (DO), is a binding document between the university and a supplier.
 DOs are bound by the university’s purchase order general terms and conditions.
-DOs may only be issued by authorized individuals in procurement management.
+DOs may only be issued by authorized individuals in procurement services.
 All equipment and supplies shall be purchased using this procurement method regardless of funding source or dollar amount of purchase.

 Purchase Orders for services shall be used when the quantities, frequency, and established rates for services rendered are static in nature.

-A Check Request (CR) may be used as a form of payment when the use of an authorized Ariba DO is not possible or not required as determined by the office of procurement management.
+A Check Request (CR) may be used as a form of payment when the use of an authorized Ariba DO is not possible or not required as determined by the office of procurement services.

 Check Requests for services shall be used when the quantities, frequency, and established rates for services rendered are dynamic in nature, assuming all other required procurement activities such as single/sole source verification or competitive bids have been performed and proper documentation of such activities is provided by the requester upon submitting the CR.